swiftlang/swift-sdk-generator/README.md

 * Generator's [bug tracker](https://github.com/apple/swift-sdk-generator/issues);
 * The [Swift Forums](https://forums.swift.org/c/development/swiftpm/).

-When reporting an issue please follow the bug reporting guidelines, they can be found in [contribution guide](./CONTRIBUTING.md#reporting-issues).
+When reporting an issue please follow the bug reporting guidelines, they can be found in [contribution guide](./CONTRIBUTING.md#how-to-submit-a-bug-report).

-If you’re not comfortable sharing your question with the list, contact details for the code owners can be found in [CODEOWNERS](CODEOWNERS); however, the mailing list is usually the best place to go for help.
+If you’re not comfortable sharing your question with the list, contact details for the code owners can be found in [CODEOWNERS](.github/CODEOWNERS); however, Swift Forums is usually the best place to go for help.

 ## License